1zzowiebeha/PostreSQL/sqlnotes.md

 You can't delete a foreign key relationship, without
     1. Delete the parent row containing the foreign key reference
-    2. Setting the parent's foreign key reference to null
-    3. Delete the child row
+    2. Setting the parent's foreign key reference to null, Delete the child row

 Delete a child row in a one-to-one?
 ```sql